Radio 1 Breakfast: Greg James (2018–present)

 Greg James replaced Grimshaw as host of the breakfast show on 20 August 2018.
 Roisin Hastie read the bulletins for Newsbeat every half-hour except at 09:00 until her departure from the show in 2022 for maternity leave, when she was replaced by Calum Leslie.
 Features include Yesterday's Quiz and the Ten Minute Takeover, alongside Is It Just Us and Unpopular Opinions.

 In March 2020, at the start of the COVID-19 pandemic, Radio 1 Breakfast was moved to 7am until 11am.
 Adele Roberts' Early Breakfast Show was extended by thirty minutes until 7am.
 Scott Mills, Chris Stark and Clara Amfo rotated their shows every week between 11am and 3pm and Nick Grimshaw started his show at the earlier time of 3pm.
 The measures took place in order to help BBC Radio 1 promote social distancing and to limit the number of staff allowed in the studio.
 The show was then reduced to 3 hours (i.e. 7am until 10am) since 29 June 2020, in which 10am until 11am was allocated for Radio 1 Anthems, also with Greg James.
 The changes took place until 31 August 2020.

 Starting 1 September 2020, the schedule reverted to its 3 hours 30 minutes length, but running from 7am until 10:30am, instead of 6:30am until 10am as previously.
 In November 2020, Radio 1 announced that James's Breakfast show be broadcast five days a week from the start of January 2021.
-Starting July 2023 the show aired between 7:30-11:00 except for Friday when it was 7:00-10:30.
+In July 2023, the show aired between 7:30-11:00 except for Friday when it was 7:00-10:30.
 This returned to 7:00-10:30 Monday-Friday in September 2023.
-Starting 1st July 2024, the breakfast show returned to the 7:00-11:00 time for the summer except on Fridays when it remains at 7:00-10:30.
+Since July 2024, the show has been broadcast for four hours during every summer break, from 7:00 am to 11:00 am.